GuestMeNot/Creative-Thoughts/PrimaryKeyEncryption.md

 Front-End components can be made aware of this assignment so that the result is seamless to the developer and front-end user.

+### Example

+Consider the following structure:

+    struct Person { id: int; first_name: string }

+we can augment this structure with metadata to indicate that a Primary Key should be encrypted.

+_NOTE_: while the syntax below may be similar to Rust macros it is not.

+    struct Person {
+        #[encrypt]
+        id: int
+        first_name: string,
+    }